VikramxD/mini-mochi-server/README.md

 # FORK

-This a fork of [Genmoai's txt2video model](https://github.com/genmoai/models) optimized to run on a single 48GB GPU Node (ex.
-A6000, RTX 6000).
+This a fork of [Genmoai's txt2video model](https://github.com/genmoai/models) optimized to run on a single GPU Node.

 Work so far whas been fixing some (bugs)[https://huggingface.co/genmo/mochi-1-preview/discussions/3] and setting num_workers=1 for [ray](https://pypi.org/project/ray/) which controls multi-gpu workers.

+### <24GB

+Do not exceed 61 frames.
+VRAM use mostly scales with frame count.
+Using lower resolution might help?

+Windows not tested, but it might work.

+### Technique

+Mostly just shifting the vae, te, etc back and forth to cpu when not needed and using bfloat16 everywhere.
+A few other bug fixes included.

-Original readme below:
+**Original readme below:**

 # Mochi 1
 [Blog](https://www.genmo.ai/blog) | [Hugging Face](https://huggingface.co/genmo/mochi-1-preview) | [Playground](https://www.genmo.ai/play) | [Careers](https://jobs.ashbyhq.com/genmo)